 New Jersey requires that a current dated photograph of each youth inspector be kept on file with a copy of his or her birth certificate and signed parental consent.
-The safety of the youth inspector is paramount at all times.
-The TASE manual describes and defines protocols in the event that either the youth inspector or adult supervisor perceive or suspect a possible threat, danger or harm, the adult supervisor is authorized to postpone or cancel the inspection.
+The safety of the youth inspector is paramount always.
+The TASE manual describes and defines protocols if either the youth inspector or adult supervisor perceive or suspect a possible threat, danger or harm; the adult supervisor is authorized to postpone or cancel the inspection.

 - 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? - a.
-Legal Yes No (If Yes, please describe.)

-b.
+Legal b.
 Procedural